aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/retrieve-email-attachment-content-descriptions-aspose-email-java/_index.md

 ---
-title: "How to Add Aspose.Email Maven Dependency and Retrieve Email Attachment Content Descriptions (Java)"
+date: '2026-09-07'
+description: Learn how to add aspose email maven to your project and retrieve the content description header from email attachments in Java.
+Step‑by‑step Maven setup, loading messages, and extracting metadata.
+images:
+- /java/attachments-handling/retrieve-email-attachment-content-descriptions-aspose-email-java/og-image.png
+keywords:
+- add aspose email maven
+- read content description header
+- extract attachment metadata
+- aspose email java tutorial
+lastmod: '2026-09-07'
+og_description: Learn how to add aspose email maven to your project and retrieve the content description header from email attachments in Java.
+This guide covers Maven setup, loading messages, and extracting metadata.
+og_image_alt: 'Developer guide: add aspose email maven and read attachment description in Java'
+og_title: How to add aspose email maven and get description in Java
+schemas:
+- author: Aspose
+  dateModified: '2026-09-07'
-description: "Learn how to add the Aspose.Email Maven dependency and retrieve email attachment content descriptions using Java."
+  description: Learn how to add aspose email maven to your project and retrieve the
-date: "2026-03-18"
+    content description header from email attachments in Java.
+Step‑by‑step Maven setup, loading messages, and extracting metadata.
+  headline: How to add aspose email maven and get description in Java
+  type: TechArticle
+- questions:
+  - answer: Yes – simply replace `"Content‑Description"` with the desired header name in the `get_Item` call.
+    question: Can I retrieve other attachment headers using this method?
+  - answer: Always check `msg.getAttachments().size()` before accessing an item to avoid `IndexOutOfBoundsException`.
+    question: What if my email doesn't have any attachments?
+  - answer: Wrap the load call in a try‑catch block and handle `FileNotFoundException`, `MessageLoadException`, or other I/O errors gracefully.
+    question: How do I handle exceptions when loading emails?
+  - answer: It supports over 30 input and output formats—including EML, MSG, MHTML, and RFC‑822—making it suitable for most enterprise scenarios.
+    question: Does Aspose.Email for Java support all email formats?
+  - answer: Visit the Aspose forums, consult the online documentation, or reach out to their support team for assistance.
+    question: Where can I get help if I encounter issues?
+  type: FAQPage
+tags:
+- add aspose email maven
+- email attachment handling
+- java email processing
+- aspose email java
+- maven dependency
+title: How to add aspose email maven and get description in Java
+url: /java/attachments-handling/retrieve-email-attachment-content-descriptions-aspose-email-java/
 weight: 1
-url: "/java/attachments-handling/retrieve-email-attachment-content-descriptions-aspose-email-java/"
-keywords:
-- retrieve email attachment content descriptions
-- Aspose.Email for Java attachments handling
-- Java email processing with Aspose
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Add Aspose.Email Maven Dependency and Retrieve Email Attachment Content Descriptions (Java)
+# How to add aspose email maven and get description in Java

 ## Introduction
-In this tutorial, **you’ll learn how to add the Aspose.Email Maven dependency** and **automate email attachment handling** to read the **content description header** from attachments using Java.
-Managing attachment metadata is a common requirement for modern business applications—whether you need to route documents, enforce compliance, or simply organize incoming files.
-By the end of this guide you’ll have a clear, step‑by‑step solution that you can drop into any Java project.
+In this tutorial you’ll learn how to add **aspose email maven** to a Java project and automatically read the **Content‑Description** header from email attachments.
+Managing attachment metadata is essential for routing documents, meeting compliance requirements, and keeping inboxes organized.
+By the end of the guide you’ll have a ready‑to‑run snippet that you can drop into any Maven‑based Java application.

-**What You’ll Learn**
-- How to include the **aspose email maven dependency** in your Maven pom.xml
-- Loading an email message and accessing its attachments
-- Using the `get_Item` call to **get content description header**
-- Real‑world scenarios where this technique streamlines email processing

-## Quick Answers
+## Quick answers
-- **What does the primary method do?** It loads an email and reads the `Content-Description` header of the first attachment.
+- **What does the primary method do?** It loads an email file and returns the `Content‑Description` header of the first attachment.
 - **Which library version is required?** Aspose.Email for Java 25.4 (JDK 16 classifier).
-- **Can I read other headers?** Yes, replace `"Content-Description"` with any valid header name.
+- **Can I read other headers?** Yes – replace `"Content‑Description"` with any valid header name.
 - **Do I need a license for development?** A free trial works for testing; a commercial license is required for production.
 - **Is this approach thread‑safe?** Yes, as long as each thread uses its own `MailMessage` instance.

-## What Is the Aspose.Email Maven Dependency?
+## What is the Aspose.Email Maven dependency?
-The **aspose email maven dependency** is a Maven‑compatible package that bundles all the binaries you need to work with email formats (EML, MSG, MHTML, etc.) in Java.
-Adding it to your `pom.xml` pulls in the library automatically, handling transitive dependencies and ensuring you’re using the exact version you specify.
+The `Aspose.Email` Maven dependency is a Maven‑compatible package that bundles the Aspose.Email for Java library together with all required transitive libraries.
+Adding it to your `pom.xml` ensures the correct binaries are downloaded automatically and keeps versioning consistent across builds.
+It supports EML, MSG, and MHTML formats and offers utilities for converting messages, extracting embedded resources, and handling MIME parts.

-## Why Automate Email Attachment Handling?
+## Why automate email attachment handling?
-Automating attachment handling lets you:
-- **Extract metadata** such as content descriptions, file names, or custom headers without manual inspection.
+Automating attachment handling lets you extract metadata such as content descriptions, file names, or custom X‑headers without manual inspection.
+This speeds up workflow automation, improves auditability, and reduces the risk of human error when processing large volumes of inbound mail.
-- **Route messages** based on attachment type or description, improving workflow efficiency.
-- **Maintain compliance** by logging attachment details for audit trails.

 ## Prerequisites
-- **Java Development Kit:** JDK 16 or later installed.
+- **Java Development Kit:** JDK 16 or later.
-- **Maven:** Familiarity with Maven dependency management.
+- **Maven:** Basic familiarity with `pom.xml` editing.
 - **Aspose.Email for Java:** Version 25.4 (or newer) recommended.
-- **Basic Java knowledge:** Understanding of objects, exception handling, and collections.
+- **Java fundamentals:** Objects, exception handling, and collections.

-## Setting Up Aspose.Email for Java
+## Setting up Aspose.Email for Java
-Add the **aspose email maven dependency** to your project’s `pom.xml`:
+Add the **aspose email maven** dependency to your `pom.xml`:

 ```xml
 <dependency>